-Some Windows 10 users have experienced a red X cross on the volume icon of their PC due to which they were unable to use any kind of audio device.
+Some Windows 10 users have experienced a red X cross on the volume or speaker icon of their PC due to which they were unable to use any kind of audio device.
 It shows an error message – The Audio Service is not running when users hover their mouse on the volume icon.
 If you’re also going through such a situation, then read this article to fix this problem.

-Red X Cross on the Volume icon
+Red X Cross on the Volume icon in Windows

 You can use the following suggestions to fix this issue on your Windows 10 PC: